dh-agarwal/Truman-Bot/README.md

-Commands that Truman Bot will use:
+Commands that Truman Bot uses:

     /grades - Displays the grade distribution for the specified class in a nicely formatted bar table /grades [subject] [number] [professor last name (optional)]